Inca Trail Tours for Seniors

 The historic Inca Trail reveals Llactapata ruins and Dead Woman's Pass at 4,198m before Phuyupatamarca camping.
 Full porter support, quality equipment, and chef-prepared meals enhance the experience.

-Duration 5 days Destinations Cusco, Machu Picchu Age Range 12 to 90 year olds Room Type Shared Operator G Adventures From $949
+Duration 5 days Destinations Cusco, Machu Picchu Age Range Ages 12+ Room Type Shared Operator G Adventures From

 The Inca Trail region welcomes visitors with comfortable accommodations near Machu Picchu.
 Vistadome train provides ruins access, while Sacred Valley tours proceed at a relaxed pace.
 Cultural immersion awaits in Ollantaytambo and Cusco.

-Duration 11 days Destinations Lima, Cusco, Sacred Valley, Machu Picchu, Arequipa, Canon del Colca Age Range up to 80 year olds Physical Rating Easy Room Type Singles, Shared Operator Globus From
+Duration 11 days Destinations Lima, Cusco, Sacred Valley, Machu Picchu, Arequipa, Canon del Colca Age Range All Ages Welcome Physical Rating Easy Room Type Singles, Shared Operator Globus From $4,019

 What people love about Inca Trail Tours for Seniors